 - Life satisfaction.
 Participants are asked how satisfied they are with their lives.
 The authors called this “cognitive well-being.”

 - Relationship satisfaction.
 Participants are asked how satisfied they are with their relationship with their partner.

 The first question the authors of the meta-analysis answered was: How did the participants’ happiness or satisfaction change from just before they got married to just after?
-(Remember, “just before” was, on the average, 4 months before the wedding.
+(Remember, “just before” was, on average, 4 months before the wedding.
 Just after was the first time they were asked after the wedding.)
 The second question was: How did happiness or satisfaction change over time after the wedding?

 Here’s what they found:

 - For happiness, there was no difference in happiness from just before the wedding until just after.
-Over time, on the average, happiness did not change.
+Over time, on average, happiness did not change.
 Participants did not get either happier or less happy as the years of their marriage marched on.